Most days we cruise through life not sparing a thought to where the many inventions in our life come from.

 Knowing how unstable it could be, Nobel continually tested methods for the safe transportation of nitroglycerin.

-Whilst transporting some of the deadly explosive, a can fell from a crate, spilling its contents all over the nitroglycerin.
+Whilst transporting some of the deadly explosives, a can fell from a crate, spilling its contents all over the nitroglycerin.

 Nobel noticed that the can’s contents, a sedimentary type of clay called Kieselguhr, absorbed the nitroglycerin perfectly.